 Adjusted EBITDA is defined as earnings before taxes, interest, and depreciation and amortization, adjusted for specified items.
 The Company calculates Adjusted EBITDA by removing the impact of specific items and adding back the amounts of interest expense and depreciation and amortization to earnings before income taxes.
 When calculating Adjusted EBITDA, the Company does not add back depreciation expense for aircraft engines that are on lease, as the Company believes this expense matches with the corresponding revenue earned on engine leases.
-Depreciation expense for leased engines totaled $0.6 million for the three months ended December 31, 2020 and 2019.
-Depreciation expense for leased engines totaled $1.7 million and $3.6 million for the nine months ended December 31, 2020 and 2019, respectively.
+Depreciation expense for leased engines totaled $70.4 thousand and $1.7 million for the three months ended December 31, 2021 and 2020, respectively.

 Management believes that Adjusted EBITDA is a useful measure of the Company’s performance because it provides investors additional information about the Company’s operations allowing better evaluation of underlying business performance and better period-to-period comparability.
-Adjusted EBITDA is not intended to replace or be an alternative to operating income from continuing operations, the most directly comparable amounts reported under GAAP.
+Adjusted EBITDA is not intended to replace or be an alternative to operating income, the most directly comparable amounts reported under GAAP.

-The tables below provide a reconciliation of operating income from continuing operations to Adjusted EBITDA and Adjusted EBITDA by segment for the three and nine months ended December 31, 2020 and 2019 (in thousands):
+The table below provides a reconciliation of operating income to Adjusted EBITDA for the periods ended December 31, 2021 and 2020 (in thousands):

 Established in 1980, Air T Inc. is a portfolio of powerful businesses and financial assets, each of which is independent yet interrelated.
 Its core segments are overnight air cargo, aviation ground support equipment manufacturing, and commercial aircraft asset management and logistics.
 We seek to expand, strengthen and diversify Air T’s after-tax cash flow per share.
 Our goal is to build Air T’s core businesses, and when appropriate, to expand into adjacent and other industries.
 We seek to activate growth and overcome challenges while delivering meaningful value for all stakeholders.
 For more information, visit www.airt.net.

 Certain matters discussed in this press release may be considered forward-looking statements (as such term is defined in the Private Securities Litigation Reform Act of 1995).
-These forward-looking statements are subject to risks, uncertainties and assumptions about our operations and the investments we make, including, among other things, factors discussed under the heading “Risk Factors” in our Form 10-K for the year ended March 31, 2020, as well as the following:
+These forward-looking statements are subject to risks, uncertainties and assumptions about our operations and the investments we make, including, among other things, factors discussed under the heading “Risk Factors” in our Form 10-K, as well as the following:

 ● The risk that contracts with FedEx could be terminated or adversely modified;